mylaptopstands/SnipCart-Jekyll/_products/product2.md

 ---
 identifier: product2
 layout: products
-name: Laptop Desk Bed
+name: Laptop Desk Bamboo
-price: 79.95
+price: 71.99
 image: /assets/images/product_02/01.jpg
-description: "Our bed lap desk is made of natural bamboo material with exquisite workmanship, eco-friendly and durable to use.
-It has many smart designs, such as an anti-slip baffle and lifting table legs, small drawer cup place groove, etc."
+description: "This adjustable laptop desk is a reliable surface that is made of 100% natural bamboo and can better support you while reading, gaming and snacking.
+The flip top with 4 position tilt adjustment, as well as the multi adjustable height on legs,"
-# file_guid: 66edfe7f-0851-4418-93e8-785975df7318
+# file_guid: w0014032-0851-4418-93e8-785975df7318
 tags: Laptop Desk Bed
       Bed Desk Table
       Bed Desk